 If you’d like to read more about the experiences of other women runners over 50 have a look at my list of blogs from around the world.

 parkrun organise free, weekly, 5km timed runs that are open to all ages and abilities.
-They are ideal for beginners as you don’t even have to run – just go at your own pace. parkruns take place at 9am on a Saturday morning at over 200 locations in the UK.
+They are ideal for beginners as you don’t even have to run – just go at your own pace. parkruns take place at 9am on a Saturday morning.
 Visit their website to find your nearest event.
+When I started this blog in 2014 there were over 200 parkruns in the UK.
+At the start of 2019 there are over 540.

 If you regularly run in UK Athletics licensed road or multi-terrain races (and parkruns) have a look at your results on your profile page on the runbritain rankings website.
 You can find out how you rank amongst UK runners for different distances and you get a handicap score reflecting your most recent performances.
 Great for tracking your performance over time.